JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 <img src ="./images/firsttimelogin.png">

-If all the information was correct you should now be virtually connected to another computer!
+If all the credentials were correct, you should now be virtually connected to another computer!
 <img src ="./images/success.png">

-If you waited the appropriate amount of time but are still having trouble logging in, revisit the <ins>Global Password Change Tool</ins>.<br> Reset your course specific account password, and redo **Part 3**.
+If you are having trouble connecting, consider waiting out the maximum time. <br> Then, if you are still having trouble connecting, revisit the <ins>Global Password Change Tool</ins> and reset your course-specific password again.
+Repeat **Part 3**.

 ### Part 4: Trying Some Commands ###
 The first command you should try in your terminal, should always be `pwd` since it will let you know what directory you are in.